ionic-team/ionic-docs/src/pages/theming/dark-mode.md

 When developing a dark theme, you may notice that certain system UI components are not adjusting to dark mode properly.
 To fix this you will need to specify the `color-scheme`.
 See [color-scheme Browser Compatibility](https://caniuse.com/#feat=mdn-html_elements_meta_name_color-scheme) for details on cross browser support.

-While you may be using Ionic components instead of just the native components, `color-scheme` can also affect aspects of your application such as the scrollbar.
+While you may be mainly using Ionic components instead of only native components, `color-scheme` can also affect aspects of your application such as the scrollbar.
 In order to use `color-scheme` you will need to add the following HTML to the `head` of your application:

 ```html
 <meta name="color-scheme" content="light dark" />